 Head Boy and Head Girl

-Congratulations to this year’s Head Girl, Rachel Walter, and Head Boy, George Cooke.
-They will be assisted by deputies; Isobel Hills and Mitchel Stone.
+Congratulations to this year’s Head Girl, Annabel Mullett, and Head Boy, Aaron Draper.
+They will be assisted by deputies; Jayden Severn, Will Cunningham, Eleanor Stevens and Holly Canwell.

 We were delighted to be able to make up so many students this year as Prefects.
 See the noticeboard for details.